Andrew Vaughn Player Props: White Sox vs. Cubs

 - Vaughn is batting .244 with 23 doubles, two triples, 12 home runs and 28 walks.

-- In 38.7% of his games this season, Vaughn has notched at least one RBI.
-In 12 of those games (12.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 39.4% of his games this year, Vaughn has tallied at least one RBI.
+In 13 of those games (13.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- He has scored in 38 games this year, with multiple runs three times.
+- He has scored in 40.4% of his games this year, with two or more runs scored in 3.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.